artsy/artsy.github.io/_posts/2017-09-04-Introducing-Peril.markdown

 ## Events

-In the above examples there are two events that Danger supports: `"pull_request"` and `"issues.opened"`.
+A Dangerfile evaluation occurs once a GitHub webhook is sent.
+In the above examples there are two events that Danger supports:
+`"pull_request"` and `"issues.opened"`.
 These are qualifiers that GitHub provide as a [Webhook EventTypes][events].

 There's a lot of them: `commit_comment`, `create`, `delete`, `deployment`, `deployment_status`, `fork`, `gollum`, `installation`, `installation_repositories`, `issue_comment`, `issues`, `label`, `marketplace_purchase`, `member`, `membership`, `milestone`, `organization`, `org_block`, `page_build`, `project_card`, `project_column`, `project`, `public`, `pull_request`, `pull_request_review`, `pull_request_review_comment`, `push`, `release`, `repository`, `status`, `team`, `team_add`, `watch`.

-Some of these have unique actions too:
+Some of these events also have unique sub-actions too:

 * For an `issue` event there is: `assigned`, `unassigned`, `labeled`, `unlabeled`, `opened`, `edited`,  `milestoned`, `demilestoned`, `closed`, or `reopened`

 * For a `pull_request` event there is: `assigned`, `unassigned`, `review_requested`, `review_request_removed`, `labeled`, `unlabeled`, `opened`, `edited`, `closed`, or `reopened`

-The ruleset in Peril gives you the ability to either focus on one action for an event type: `"issues.opened"` or all actions on an event: `"pull_request"`.
+The way that you define rules in Peril gives you the ability to either focus on one action for an event type: `"issues.opened"` or all actions on an event: `"pull_request"`.
 Once you get your head around this, you start to get a sense of the scope of Peril.
 At Artsy, we've barely scratched the surface.

 ### Growth